subframe7536/sqlite-wasm/README.md

 #### IdbMemory

-Use `IDBMirrorVFS` with `wa-sqlite-async.wasm` (larger than sync version), better performance compare to `useIdbStorage`, store data in memory and sync to IndexedDB.
+Store data in memory and sync to `IndexedDB`, use `IDBMirrorVFS` with `wa-sqlite-async.wasm` (larger than sync version), better performance compare to `useIdbStorage`.

 ```ts
 import { initSQLite } from '@subframe7536/sqlite-wasm'